AMWA-TV/bcp-003/best-practice-tls-pki.md

 Servers SHALL provide a means of installing X.509 certificates.

-Servers SHOULD support installation of multiple certificates, including those of different types (e.g. RSA and ECDSA).
+Servers SHALL support installation of multiple certificates, and SHALL support both RSA and ECDSA certificates.

+- ECDSA certificates are suited to the hardware-limited cases discussed above.

 Servers SHALL provide a means of installing a Root CA.